18 Vegetables to Direct Sow in May

 12. Parsnips:

-• Parsnips are a sweet and flavorful root vegetable that can be direct sown in May for a fall harvest.
+-Parsnips are a sweet and flavorful root vegetable .Direct sow them in May for a fall harvest.

 • Growing difficulty: Moderate